SuperOfficeDocs/superoffice-docs/docs/apps/provisioning/consent.md

 During the [provisioning][5] of your application, the customer's administrator **must** authorize the application.
 This is done to secure each customer tenant in the online environment and **it is a requirement**, not optional.

 > [!NOTE]
 > Only a tenant user with administrator rights is allowed to approve online applications, both for standard and custom application types.
+Specifically, an administrator is someone with **General Administrator** or **User Administrator** function right.

 The tenant administrative user must sign in to SuperID and approve the application to establish an **authorization record** between the application and the tenant.
 If this option is unavailable to you, a strict hand-shake flow must be implemented.